beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   it doesn't show up in such lists.
 Creating a usable UI for the :ref:`proposal-system-pools` proposal may also lead to this feature being implemented.

+* Default groups for job submission.
+The initial iteration always defaults to no group assocation for submitted jobs.
+It may be desirable to allow users to designate a "default group" for their jobs, such that members of that group will be granted access to their jobs if no other group is specified.

+* Changing the group of a job after submission.
+While this is potentially useful in some respects, it will mean that the state of the provisioned systems (at least the set of authorized SSH keys and potentially the root password) will no longer match the nominated group.
+It may make more sense to allow additional groups to be granted edit access on the job